 Prepare to successfully contribute to organizations seeking to positively impact human health and well-being

-This course is the second in a two-seminar sequence that introduces students to the science and business of the biotechnology industry.
-In addition to continued exploration of industry trends, this course focuses on the nuanced business of biotech industry, including operational and financial perspectives, especially at early commercialization, but also across all stages of organizational maturity.
-Examples topics include regulation, intellectual property, financing, and biotech business strategy.
-Students will learn from industry leaders who are developing new drugs and products and analyzing and investing in biotechnology.
+This course is second in a two-seminar sequence that introduces students to the science and business of the biotechnology industry.
+In addition to continued exploration of translational research, this course focuses on deeper scientific and commercialization topics specific to the industry, including operational and financial perspectives across all stages of organizational maturity.
+Students learn from industry leaders who are commercializing, analyzing, and investing in biotechnology.

 Business analytics leverages the vast data resources available today to identify trends and patterns that are critical to enhancing business performance.
 This course introduces students to contemporary business analytics methods, including predictive and descriptive analytics techniques, and demonstrates how to practically apply analytics to real-world business decisions.

-This course aims to provide students with a practical understanding of AI technology.
-It covers key factors for the successful development, deployment, and management of AI; machine learning; and other algorithmic approaches to automated decision making.
+This course aims to provide students with a practical understanding of artificial intelligence technology.
+It covers key factors for the successful development, deployment, and management of AI, machine learning, and other algorithmic approaches to automated decision-making.
 Students will better understand the societal impacts of AI, ethical considerations in the use of AI, the limitations of AI, and approaches to balance AI risks and benefits.